 Ken Kalinowski, director of the Department of Public Works, said the department is currently owed nearly $370,000 in water and sewer bills that are more than six months overdue, equaling about 15 percent of the department's operating budget.

 He said that water and sewer rates are adjusted to account for the missing funds.

 "The biggest problem with people not paying on time is that it puts a burden on the other rate payers who essentially have to compensate for maintaining the cash flow to keep up with our operating budget," he said.

 As outlined for the Board of Public Works on Aug.
 8, the DPW is also developing a point system to determine if customers qualify to be put on the payment plan, based on their payment history.
 Customers with a high point score would be prohibited from the payment plans in favor of more stringent regulations, including the lien policy, and eventually, water shut-off.

 Customers who are already on a payment plan, but are not paying their bills regularly, would be removed from the payment plans.
-"At that point, you've lost your privilege to have a payment plan," said Kalinowski.

 Those who are not paying due to financial hardship would be able to go before the Board of Public Works to plead their case, Kalinowski said.

 Assistant director Laurie Stevens said the points system provides a fair way of deciding who would be eligible to be on the payment plans.
 "We're trying to be more consistent and give the same answers to the same people," Stevens said.